Pontifical Mission Societies: The Pontifical Mission Societies USA

 The Pontifical Mission Societies (TPMS) in the United States work through local Bishops, churches, and missionary congregations to ensure that resources are distributed equitably and justly, based on the needs of individual Churches.

 The money goes directly from the United States to the Bishops in the mission territories, allowing for a direct link between the two local Churches.

-TPMS-USA is guided by a National Director and a highly respected, accomplished, and faithful Board of episcopal and lay Catholic leaders.
+TPMS-USA is guided by a National Director and Board of episcopal and lay Catholic leaders.
 The Board advises on strategy, vision and direction, provides oversight on the governance of the organization, and ensures our financial sustainability.
 Each member of the Board is an ambassador of The Pontifical Mission Societies in their dioceses and spheres of influence.

-Archbishop Fulton Sheen, now “Venerable” was director of the Pontifical Mission Societies from 1950 – 1966.
+Archbishop Fulton Sheen, now “Blessed,” was director of the Pontifical Mission Societies from 1950 – 1966.
 In the Fall of 1951, he began his famous television series, Life is Worth Living.
 The rich content and dramatic presentation of his one-man television program soon attracted 30 million viewers.
 As SPF director, Bishop Sheen worked tirelessly to promote mission awareness and raise funds for the poor churches in mission lands.
 He started a pocket-sized Mission magazine and wrote his own crisp text, illustrated with graphic photos from the mission world.
 He also devised a mission Rosary with each of the five decades a different color to represent the missions in Asia, Africa, the Americas, Europe and the Pacific Islands.

 Father Andrew Small (OMI - Missionary Oblates of Mary Immaculate) was appointed in 2011 as the National Director for the Pontifical Mission Societies in the United States.
 In August 2013, Father Small travelled to Lisieux to collect the writing desk (the écritoire) of St. Thérèse of Lisieux, on which she wrote the spiritual classic Story of a Soul.
 The Pontifical Mission Societies sponsored a tour of the desk in the United States from August to October 2013.